aws-ia/terraform-aws-eks-blueprints/examples/istio/README.md

 * Add node_security_group rules for port access required for Istio communication
 * Install Istio using Helm resources in Terraform
 * Install Istio Ingress Gateway using Helm resources in Terraform
-* Deploy/Validate Istio communciation using sample application
+* Deploy/Validate Istio communication using sample application

 Refer to the [documentation](https://istio.io/latest/docs/concepts/) for `Istio` concepts.